HD Q-PAC® Structured Media

 - Zero Oil Discharge from HD Q-PAC OWS

-- HD Q-PAC vs. Lava Rock in Cedar Rapids WWTP Biotrickling Filters
+- HD Q-PAC vs. Lava Rock in Biotrickling Filters

-- HD Q-PAC Eliminates Plugging at Superfund Site Air Stripper OWS
+- HD Q-PAC Eliminates Plugging at Superfund Site OWS

 Technical Specifications